The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 An image of a Clipchamp user clicking the transcribe media button to generate subtitles.

 Step 7.
-Save your LinkedIn video in 1080p HD
+Save LinkedIn videos in 1080p HD

-Preview your video by clicking the play button then when you’re ready to save click the export button and select a video resolution.
+Preview videos by clicking the play button, then click on the export button.
 We recommend exporting all videos in 1080p as it’s a universal high-quality format perfect for LinkedIn.
-If you really want your LinkedIn video to impress, paid subscribers can export in 4K – just so long as your footage is 4K.
-You can then save to your computer or OneDrive as well as publish directly to your LinkedIn Company Page.
+You can save to your computer or OneDrive, as well as publish directly to a LinkedIn Company Page.

 An image of a Clipchamp user exporting their LinkedIn video in 1080p resolution.